-RGA’s ROSE Program recently teamed with the Case Management Society of America (CMSA) to create the ROSE Opioid Use Disorder Case Management Guide.
+RGA’s ROSE Program teamed with the Case Management Society of America (CMSA) to create the ROSE Opioid Use Disorder Case Management Guide.
 This novel partnership combines each organization’s area of expertise to create a comprehensive guide for both RGA clients and CMSA members.

 We sat down with ROSE’s Melinda Baxter and Mary Paquette to learn more about the guide and how case managers can use it to advance their work with patients struggling with opioid abuse.

 We felt compelled.
 The increasing urgency of the opioid epidemic is impossible to ignore.
 We are hearing more and more from our case manager clients about the challenges they face every day in addressing the problem.
 How do you manage those using and abusing opioids?
 What can be done in terms of risk identification and screening?
 What resources are available to case managers?
 This guide seeks to answer these questions.

 If something impacts our clients, the ROSE team is mission-driven to do what we can to help, even if it doesn’t directly impact our reinsurance business.
 And with the current opioid crisis, it’s really a situation the entire healthcare industry – and our entire society – needs to band together to address.
 It cuts across all markets – Medicaid, Medicare, and commercial – and impacts people from all walks of life.

 The goal is to provide case managers with a tool that outlines strategies and provides resources.
 We organized the report around five sections: